jbremz/rolling-sampler/README.md

 ## Prerequisites
 Before running this application, ensure you have the following installed:
 - Rust (latest stable version)
-- cpal for audio input/output.
-- eframe and egui for the graphical user interface.
-- hound for writing .wav files.
-- rfd for native file dialogs.
-- chrono for timestamps in file naming.

 ## Usage
 1. Clone the repository: